Tuesday, 5 April 2016

 Random Stuff You May Not Know: Seven

-1- Most Crosswalk Buttons Don’t Work
+1- Most Crosswalk Buttons Do Not

 These buttons can be found in many places around the world.
 Their secret is, the majority of them do not function and are intentionally left like that.
 Dubbed “placebo buttons”, in New York for example only about nice percent of them actually work according to New York City Department of Transportation.
 If cars are forced to stop every time a pedestrian pushes the button, it will slow down the overall traffic and cause delay.